 Prerequisites: 441, 641, or equivalent.
-Introduction to the design and development of frame-based expert systems.
+Introduction to the design and development of framebased expert systems.

-VLSI DESIGN AND AUTOMATION 663
+VLSI DESIGN AND AUTOMATION

 Prerequisite: 570.
 Methodologies for automated design of VLSI systems.
-Computer-aided design tools and algorithms.
+Computer-aided design to VLSI systems.
 Design for low power, high performance, testability.
 Research topics in VLSI design.